 Even if future events prove duller than these four scenarios suggest, every significant trend points toward a far more striking decline in American global power by 2025 than anything Washington now seems to be envisioning.

-…If only 15 years remain, the odds of frittering them all away still remain high.
+…If only a couple years remain, the odds of frittering them all away still remain high.
 Congress and the president are now in (collusion); the American system is flooded with corporate money meant to jam up the works; and there is little suggestion that any issues of significance, including our wars, our bloated national security state, our starved education system, and our antiquated energy supplies, will be addressed with sufficient seriousness to assure (any sort of) soft landing…

 Europe’s empires are gone and America’s imperium is going.
 It seems increasingly doubtful that the United States will have anything like Britain’s success in shaping a succeeding world order…